 - Admire My Skin Serum is an affordable option, compared to similar products

-- The serum will eliminate the chances of potential acne breakouts during the treatment period.
-Meanwhile, it will also reduce the size of the acne scars and make them less noticeable
+- The serum will prevent acne and fade dark spots during the application period.
+Meanwhile, it will also reduce the size of the acne marks and make them less noticeable

 - Some of the ingredients in the formula (such as hydroquinone) may irritate the skin.
 This is why we highly recommend performing a patch test before the initial application of the serum

 - Not recommended for people with very sensitive skin, due to the salicylic acid in it

 - Dermatologist and surgeons-recommended formula

-- Eliminates hypertrophic and keloid scars, and pigment spots
+- Eliminates hypertrophic and keloid formations, and pigment spots

-ScarAway, being one of the most popular scar removal gels, currently available on the market, promises to erase the scarring, thanks to the silicone-based compounds in the formula.
-Silicone is one of the very few ingredients with a clinical background, proving its’ positive effect in the reduction of newer and older scars.
+ScarAway, being one of the most popular scar gels, currently available on the market, promises to erase the scarring, thanks to the silicone-based compounds in the formula.
+Silicone is one of the very few ingredients with a clinical background, proving its’ positive effect on the reduction of the newer and older cicatrix.

-Another positive aspect is the positive reactions and reviews of hundreds of people, who successfully managed to erase severe scarring, including deep hypertrophic scars, following acne breakouts.
+Another positive aspect is the positive reactions and reviews of hundreds of people, who successfully managed to erase severe scarring, including deep hypertrophic formations, following acne breakouts.